mcs07/MolVS/README.rst

 MolVS: Molecule Validation and Standardization
 ==============================================

-**MolVS** is a molecule validation and standardization tool, written in Python using the RDKit chemistry framework.
+**MolVS** is a molecule validation and standardization tool, written in Python using the `RDKit chemistry framework`_.

 Building a collection of chemical structures from different sources can be difficult due to differing representations, drawing conventions and mistakes.
 MolVS can standardize chemical structures to improve data quality, help with